BigBoyMato/HospitalSoft/readme_eng.md

 HospitalSoft
 =============
 An application which is a small hospital database manager written using OOP principles.
-I tried to implement synchronized database logic which would connect the appointments of pacients and doctors through the appointments.
-User authorization and database generator are provided.
+Synchronized database logic is able to connect the appointments of pacients and doctors.
+User authorization as doctor or pacient.
+Database generator is provided.

 **Usage:**
 -------